 Lots of companies offer movie star home tours in Hollywood and Los Angeles.
 They make claims like "see where the stars actually live" or "tour of all your favorite Hollywood movie star homes."
 The tour companies don't fare any better than the map-sellers regarding accuracy, and they'll cost you even more.

 Beverly Hills Trolley Tour tells you up front that they're going to respect current residents' privacy, but they do dish up generous helpings of tales about those who used to live there.
 And they take you on a drive through some of the city's ritziest neighborhoods.

 Dearly Departed Tours is run by Scott Michaels, who prides himself on backing up everything with facts.
-This entertaining tour will take you to lots of interesting spots and stars' homes and despite what the name might make you think, it's more gossipy than creepy.
+This entertaining tour will take you to lots of interesting spots and celebrities' homes and locales where the oddest things have happened.

 Movie Stars' Final Homes

 One place that you can be sure a star is really in residence is at their final resting place.
 Hollywood Forever Cemetery is chock full of celebs of yesteryear and happy to help you find their graves.
 In fact, you can find their locations on a handy map right on their website.